The Function of the Second Postulate in Special Relativity: Two meanings of isotropy

-This seems at first sight to be too confining a definition.
+This definition might seem too confining.
 Noether's theorem, for example, applies to any Lagrangian that is invariant under a continuous symmetry.
 Nowhere does it require that this Lagrangian should describe the whole universe.
 But this is only because here as with all their uses, nomological symmetries apply to abstract systems, not to actual objects.
 In Noether's theorem, a rotation still means a mathematical transformation of the coordinates, not a physical rotation of the system or of part of it.
 By limiting ourselves to a specific Lagrangian, we are in effect creating a toy universe which contains only the terms referred to in this Lagrangian.
 We are thus imagining that the rest of the universe has been erased, and that the whole of actuality is described by the terms we include in the Lagrangian.
-Should we desire to consider a physical rotation of the system, we must apply it to the entirety of our toy universe.
-Thus we are still rotating the ``entire universe" but this is a fictional universe that contains only a limited number of objects.
+The equivalent physical rotation must still apply to the entirety of our fictional, toy universe.

-The question whether such a fiction is useful or not is a different matter.
-Clearly, when we discuss nomological isotropy in this sense, we are imagining that every \textit{relevant} factor has been rotated, or in other words, we are imagining that the Lagrangian contains every factor of import to the phenomenon we are investigating.
+Whether such a fiction is useful or not is a different matter.
+Clearly, when we discuss nomological isotropy in this way, we are imagining that every \textit{relevant} factor has been rotated, and relevance usually depends on the desired precision.

-Consider for example, the description of ballistic motion and let us ask whether this problem exhibits invariance under horizontal rotations (clearly, the direction of the force of gravity selects the vertical component as special and full three-dimensional isotropy does not hold).
-The general laws of dynamics are isotropic, so we might expect that the answer to this is positive, but the question centers on what exactly we mean by horizontal isotropy, which depends on the level of description that we wish to include, i.e., how rich we wish to make our toy universe.
-This in turn depends on the level of precision we require of our description.
+Consider for example ballistic motion.
+The general laws of dynamics are isotropic, so we might expect that it exhibits invariance under horizontal rotations (clearly, full three dimensional isotropy is broken by the preferred direction of gravity).
+What we mean by that depends on the level of description that we use, however, i.e., how rich we wish to make our toy universe.
+That, in turn, depends on the required degree of precision.

+The simplest level will only have gravity.
+In this approximation the laws are horizontally isotropic, so that objects thrown from identical height at identical horizontal speeds will land identical distances away from their initial point, irrespective of the horizontal direction of the throw.